This article may contain compensated links. Please read disclaimer for more info.

 Mimosas at Mandelieu-la-Napoule

-Don’t miss the traditional Mimosa Festival, which starts around mid-February and lasts one week (this year (2022) is canceled, though).
+Don’t miss the traditional Mimosa Festival, which starts around mid-February and lasts one week (this year from 14 to 18 February 2024).
 One of the top winter festivals in the Côte Azur since 1931, the festival has a parade and many activities based on this delicate flower.

 The shop of the Tourist Office (806 Avenue de Cannes) has a good choice of good gourmet food, home decoration, books, and accessories related to mimosas.